vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 were removed; the harness and results remain ignored.
 Real-file corpus parity remains unverified.

+## Represent instrument selection as one explicit choice

+InstrumentPerformanceEvent now carries one InstrumentSelection: either a logical InstrumentAddress or a source-domain InstrumentIdentity.
+The old bank, program, and optional sourceInstrument fields could describe competing selections, requiring consumers to repeat which one took precedence.
+The model now makes that choice explicit, and lookup helpers accept the selection directly instead of constructing temporary performance events for note-level preset overrides.

+MIDI rendering, synth usage filtering, instrument variants, and pitch-range lookup share matchesInstrumentSelection.
+Address assignment remains in the existing export policy.
+Ordinary lookup still requires an exact source identity and returns its first match; variants retain address fallback, while synth filtering retains all matches in bank order.
+Default selection remains bank/program zero.
+Existing format-facing instrument emitter calls are unchanged, as are force-bank and envelope-preservation options.

+Production code is 28 lines smaller.
+The committed test changes adapt existing fixtures and assertions to the explicit choice, adding eight net lines through wrapping and named identity lookups; no new fixture or test function was added.
+The existing policy fixture still exercises exact identity, missing-identity fallback, direct addresses, duplicate matches, and note-level overrides.

+Verification: the full build is warning-free and all 20 CTest targets pass.
+Temporary before/after captures match all 291 MIDI renderings, 63 SoundFont2
+exports, and 29 DLS exports from the existing fixtures.
+Capture hooks were removed and their harnesses/results remain ignored.
+This verifies fixture output parity, not a real-file corpus.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding